ZionDevelopers/sui-scoreboard/README.md

 * Have mute button for every player, click on the Volume Icon to mute / unmute the player.
 * Compatible with Garry's Mod 13.
 * Fixed the Admin buttons like: Kick, permaban and ban.
+* Lots of bugs fixed and lots of improvements since SUI Scoreboard v2.

 ### Workshop Ready!